NadeemDin/azure-database-migration172/README.md

 Disasters can occur in various forms, such as data deletion or corruption.
 Hence, it is crucial to ensure regular backups are saved for recovery purposes.
 A simulated deletion was run within the production environment.

-1. **Table Deletion in SSMS:** The Sales.SalesTerritoryHistory table was deleted directly from SSMS - to recover, we can simply use the previously saved/automated backup created in section 5.
+1. **Table Deletion in SSMS:** The Sales.SalesTerritoryHistory table was deleted directly from SSMS - to recover, we can simply use the previously saved/automated backup created.
-2. **Data Deletion or Corruption:** Luckily, the database is backed up directly to Azure blob storage via task 5.
+2. **Data Deletion or Corruption:** Luckily, the database is backed up directly to Azure blob storage.
 We can access this and select restore, after completing the form and selecting a point of restoration; this will restore the database to the previous version and allow us to refresh the Azure Data Studio and regain deleted or corrupted information.

 ### 7. Geo-Replication